-The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of kinky prison films and 1980s sex comedies.
-I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers, housewives until Cameron Mitchell finally fights back.
+The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of women in prison films and 1980s sex comedies.
+I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers and raping housewives until Cameron Mitchell finally fights back.
 I got nothing against motorcycles other than they're too loud and remind me of my brother, Fred.
 That's his world; he's got it covered.
 I mean it would be different if these Living Dead lads were realistic bikers.
 Real bikers work on their bikes, like all the time, covered in motor oil stains and signs of hard living.
 These Living Dead yobs all have clean fingernails, maybe even manicures.
 They don't get soot on their white scarves from riding around without a windshield.
-Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for self preservation, or pedestrians to run over,
+Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for self preservation, or spotting pedestrians to run over.